Tocilizumab: Systemic juvenile idiopathic arthritis

 The treatment of systemic juvenile idiopathic arthritis is similar to rheumatoid arthritis treatment: tocilizumab is combined with methotrexate unless the latter is not tolerated.
 General safety and effectiveness is established for children of two years and older.
 In 2011, the US Food and Drug Administration (FDA) approved tocilizumab for the treatment of active systemic juvenile idiopathic arthritis.

 Castleman's disease

 In Japan, tocilizumab is also approved for the treatment of Castleman's disease, a rare benign tumor of B cells.

 Giant cell arteritis

 In May 2017, the FDA approved tocilizumab for giant cell arteritis.

 Cytokine release syndrome

 On 30 August 2017, the FDA approved tocilizumab for cytokine release syndrome, a side effect of CAR-T cell therapies.

 COVID-19

+As early as March 2020, at the height of the pandemic in Italy, Paolo Antonio Ascierto, an Italian oncologist, researched alongside his colleagues the use of the arthritis drug tocilizumab to treat severe COVID-19 pneumonia, seeing some results.
+The results were recognized nationally and prompted national calls for treatment protocols surrounding the research.
+Ascierto was heard in an official hearing at the Italian Chamber of Deputies, presenting data suggesting tocilizumab reduced COVID-19 mortality by approximately 22% in clinical use, underscoring its potential benefit.
+Paolo was at the center of the development of multicenter evaluations of tocilizumab against COVID-19 pneumonia during the whole year, being essential to it.

+In 2021 his research of the usage of tocilizumab against COVID-19 was evaluated by the European Medicines Agency and the European Union, where Ascierto was called to as to support such thesis.

 In June 2021, the US Food and Drug Administration (FDA) issued an emergency use authorization (EUA) for tocilizumab for the treatment of COVID19 in hospitalized people aged two years of age and older who are receiving systemic corticosteroids and require supplemental oxygen, non-invasive or invasive mechanical ventilation, or extracorporeal membrane oxygenation (ECMO).
 The FDA approved tocilizumab for those indications in December 2022.